Canine Vaccine/Test Protocols

 Leptospirosis vaccine.
 Leptospirosis is a bacterial spirochete (spiral-shaped) bacterium that gets into standing water and puddles from the urine of infected wildlife like squirrels.
 Your dog drinks or licks the water and becomes infected.
 This disease is zoonotic, meaning people can become infected and ill or even die if they get it from their sick dog.

 Many dog breeders say their breed is “sensitive” to the Leptospirosis vaccine.
 First, there are newer, less reactive vaccines.
 Second, Leptospirosis can be deadly and your children can get sick, so a vaccine makes sense.
-Third, the only breed thought to possible have a genetic problem with the vaccine is Miniature Dachshunds.
+Third, the breed thought to possibly have a genetic predisposition to a Lepto vaccine reaction is Miniature Dachshunds.

 Intestinal Parasite Check (“Fecal”)